potatoqualitee/eol-dr/checklist.md

 * Ask Peter how to expand Plex but we don’t add anything to it so it shouldn’t be a problem

 ### Wireless network

-* Give whoever our wireless if it breaks and you can’t bring it up by unplugging for 1 minute and replugging
+* Give Joe all of our Unifi wireless devices if something goes wrong and you can’t bring it up by unplugging for 1 minute and replugging
-* Pay them to replace it with something easy, I don’t have a recommendation because I have no idea since Apple doesn’t sell routers anymore
+* Pay him to replace it with something easy, I don’t have a recommendation because I have no idea since Apple doesn’t sell routers anymore
 * Peter is probably good to ask since he doesn’t do advanced networking

 ### Social Media accounts